redwoz/azurestack-uptime-monitor/README.md

 Once the deployment is complete the solution provides the following endpoints

 - **Grafana portal** on **https://[loadbalancer-public-ip-address]:3000**
-- **Web page with exported CSV files** on **https://[loadbalancer-public-ip-address]:8080**
 - **SSH to the VM** with **ssh [adminUserName]@[loadbalancer-public-ip-address]**

 Each endpoint requires authentication.
-The Grafana portal and the web page with exported CSV files can be accessed with username **admin** and the password specified for the **grafanaPassword** parameter.
+The Grafana portal can be accessed with username **admin** and the password specified for the **grafanaPassword** parameter.
 Connecting with SSH to the VM requires the the client to have the private key of the SSH key pair (matching the public key specified for the sshPublicKey parameter during deployment) imported into the terminal client.

-## Data and export

-The job results are stored in the Influx database.
-Data from each week is exported to comma seperated (.csv) file.
-The .csv files can be downloaded from the **Web page with exported CSV files**.
-The database is configured with a retention policy of three months.
-Any data that is older than 90 days will be automatically purged from the database.
-The CSV files will not be deleted.